ThePowerOfSwift/scantopdf/README.md

 scantopdf
 =========

-Quick and dirty script for converting 600dpi PNGs into a 300dpi PDF.
-Don't ask.
+Quick and dirty script for converting scanned PNGs into a PDF.
+Final resolution is 118dpi.
+Don't ask, 'cos I don't know.